jx-yan/myTeleHealth-patientUI/README.md

 - Data is stored as JSON and synchronized in realtime to every connected client

 ## Beyond-The-Lab
-- Handled Business Logic - Deconflict of appointment schedule
+- Handled Business Logic - Deconflict of appointment schedule, Payment Error Handling
 - Using NodeJS and ExpressJS for Zoom Microservice

 ## Authors and Acknowledgment